notacoder-dz/SwiftDock1.0/README.md

 -----------------------------If you use this software in your research, please cite our article:

 Larbaoui, B., & Menad, R. (2024).
 Single-click molecular docking via SwiftDock: A new virtual screening tool using AutoDock4.
-Computational and Structural Biotechnology Reports, 1, 100017, ISSN 2950-3639. https://doi.org/10.1016/j.csbr.2024.100017
+Computational and Structural Biotechnology Reports, 1, 100017. https://doi.org/10.1016/j.csbr.2024.100017

 -----------------------------If you encounter any issues or have questions about the software, feel free to contact us at: bilellarbaoui@gmail.com or menadrafik@gmail.com